eslint/eslint/docs/rules/eol-last.md

 ## Rule Details

-This rule requires at least one newline at the end of non-empty files.
+This rule enforces at least one newline (or absence thereof) at the end of non-empty files.

 Prior to v0.16.0 this rule also enforced that there was only a single line at the end of the file.
 If you still want this behaviour, consider enabling